louiswillems/louiswillems.github.io/_posts/2020-03-10-Applying-Data-Science-to-Ecommerce.md

 <img height="300" width="900" class="center" class="progressiveMedia-image js-progressiveMedia-image" data-src="/public/Prophet.JPG" src="/public/Prophet.JPG">

-After running the code above, we get a MAPE of 27.5%.
-Not a really good predcition.
+We get a MAPE of 27.5%.
+Not a really a good predcition.
 This indicates that over all the points predicted, we are out with an average of 27.5% from the true value.

 Typical forecasting errors are around 5% for predictions of one month and 11% for one year.
 So our prediction.